David Novarro

-David Novarro (born October 1, 1959) is an American television news journalist for WABC-TV in New York City.
-He is the co-anchor of Eyewitness News @Noon with Shirleen Allicot and the 4 pm newscast with Liz Cho.
+David Novarro is an American television news journalist for WABC-TV in New York City.
+He is the co-anchor of Eyewitness News @ Noon with Sandra Bookman and the 4 pm newscast with Liz Cho.
 He is featured on a segment called The Trend on the 4pm newscast.

 Novarro returned to WABC-TV in December 2010, he was previously the anchor of Good Day Chicago at WFLD-TV in Chicago.